samjulien/blog/_posts/2018-07-09-three-strategies-to-streamline-your-data-migration-process.markdown

 > [Source.](https://auth0.com/learn/cloud-identity-access-management/)

-In the Auth0 dashboard an administrator will have a clear view of users at any point.
+In the Auth0 dashboard, an administrator will have a clear view of users at any point.
 In addition, Auth0's identity platform offers enhanced options like multi-factor authentication, anomaly detection, and advanced logging.
 For example, if the administrator notices a certain user has a series of failed login attempts, they can [block access](https://auth0.com/docs/anomaly-detection) to investigate further.

 From a user perspective, this function is an invisible and painless part of their workflow.